Guydada/GaugereaderProject/README.md

 analog_gauge = g.AnalogGauge('camera_{}_analog_gauge_{}.xml').get_reading('image.png')
 ```

 ___

-# Academic Report
+# Report

 In this part I will dive into the principals and ideas behind the app.
 This will serve as my submission final
 report.

 ## Abstract

 In order to solve the problem of realtime gauge reading, I used a neural network to predict the angle of
 a needle in an analog gauge.
 The neural network is trained to predict the angle of a needle based on synthetic
 data generated after a quick user guided calibration using a "Calibrator App".
 The offered CNN supplies an elegant,
 easy to deploy solution that is also very flexible.
 This allows fast deployment in a production environment and better
 results when compared to out of the box classic computer vision solutions such as OpenCV.

 ## Introduction

 Ships are a complex system of multiple components.
 As years go by, less available trained personnel are available
 and the level of complexity rises.
 In order to operate a ship today, many hours are wasted on in person approach to
 reading and storing analog gauges.
 The app is designed to reduce this waste by automating the process.

 Traditionally, CNNs are used in classification or object detection problems.
 I chose to use a neural network in a regression
 task for the purpose of this project.
 This allows me to generate a high performance model and also allows me to use
 the Pytorch framework, to use GPU in order to accelerate training and much more.

 At the first steps of this project, I actually researched for a solution that does not include a neural network, rather
 using OpenCV and classic computer vision approach.
 This turned out to be a very difficult task, since the automatic
 circle and contour detection were not very accurate and also demanded a very hard calibration process.
 I also found
 a few Python 2.7 implementations using OpenCV - but when I tried to use them, they were not able to get the results
 for our use case, and mostly unable to detect correctly the gauge and needles.

 ## Define the Problem

 Main Problem:
 > Get a reading from an analog gauge remotely, constantly and with minimal human presence